Lou Harry: Biography

-His play "Rita From Across the Street" had its professional world premiere via American Lives Theatre in 2022.
+His produced plays include Going Solo or Another Song That Isn't About Danny Koppell (a collaboration with singer/songwriter Cara Jean Wahlers), The Egg, Balsa Wood and Rita From Across the Street, which had its professional world premiere via American Lives Theatre in 2022.
 His play We Are Still Tornadoes, adapted from the novel by Michael Kun and Susan Mullen, opened the 2018/19 season for Butler University Theatre followed by an industry reading in New York featuring Lilla Crawford and Jared Goldsmith.
 Also in 2018, Catalyst Repertory staged his play Popular Monsters.
 His plays Lightning and Jellyfish and Clutter or The Moving Walkway Will Soon Be Coming to an End premiered at Theatre on the Square.
 The High-Impact Infidelity Diet and Beer Can Raft premiered at the Indy Fringe Festival.
 Midwestern Hemisphere: a suburban metaphysical comedy, co-written with Eric Pfeffinger, had its world premiere in March 2008.
-Staged by the Heartland Actors Repertory Theatre, it was the first full theater production ever staged in the Indianapolis Artsgarden, a landmark location in downtown Indy.
-His play, "The Pied Piper of Hoboken" was developed in part through a grant from the Indiana Arts Commission.
+Staged by the Heartland Actors Repertory Theatre, it was the first full theater production ever staged in the Indianapolis Artsgarden in downtown Indy.
+His play The Pied Piper of Hoboken was developed in part through a grant from the Indiana Arts Commission.

 His "live auction comedy" long-form improv show, Going...Going...Gone (co-created with John Thomas) was staged monthly in Indianapolis and has been offered in other cities.
 It features different actors at every performance playing characters at the fictional Ed's Auction House.
 After Ed's death, everything in the auction house must be sold and the characters do that while telling stories about the objects.
 The actors don't know beforehand what they will have to sell and the audience bids (and keeps) the sold objects, using play money provided with their programs.

+He is a frequent contributor to Midwest Film Journal, TheatreCriticism.com, and Indianapolis Monthly.

+He hosts live events including the weekly Game Night Social at the Garage Food Hall in Indy, Reel Fun Movie Trivia at Alamo Drafthouse Indianapolis, and more.